 When we say Best of the City, we mean it!
-Our downtown Portland walking tours are the best way to tell the story of Portland; engaging, well-paced and colorful.
-It’s a weird city, but it’s a city with stories in every building, park and brick.
+Our downtown Portland walking tours are the best way to get the story of Portland in a few hours; engaging, well-paced and colorful.
+It’s a complicated city, but it’s a city with stories in every building, park and brick.
 We can’t tell them all, so we’ve organized our city’s best things in a few different walking tour routes.
 (Due to pandemic staffing changes, we’re now offering a few routes only by request; when we’ve opened a time all are welcome to book!)

 All Best of the City walking tours leave from Director Park, and we keep our groups to 12 or fewer people for intimate, personal experiences. $25.